5 Diet Myths That Sabotage Weight Loss

 But it doesn’t.
 During the hey day of low carb eating, it was proven again and again that fat does NOT make you fat.

-For the record, I do not advocate low carb diets at all!
+For the record, I do not advocate very low carb diets at all!
 But they did demonstrate that eating fat, does not in itself, make a person fat.

 Fat is an ESSENTIAL nutrient in the health of our body and eating plenty of fat can actually help us lose weight.
 Fat makes food taste good, provides a feeling of satiety, delivers nutrition, and helps us eat less.